thesleepingsage/hypr-login/README.md

 > hypr-login uses `start-hyprland` for crash recovery and safe mode.
 > This feature was introduced in Hyprland 0.53.
 Earlier versions are not supported.
 >
 > **Upgrading from Hyprland 0.52.x?** If you're upgrading Hyprland to 0.53+, you'll need to update hypr-login too (run `./setup.sh -d` to refresh your scripts).
-If you're staying on 0.52.x, keep using your current hypr-login installation—don't update.
+If you're staying on 0.52.x, keep using your current hypr-login installation and don't update.

 This guide walks you through replacing SDDM (or any display manager) with a simpler boot chain: